Boardwalks really shouldn't be covered in chicken wire!

 Marley Citideck Rope Bridge 2

-Match this with high durability substructure timbers (Use Class 4 treated) with suitability spaced post and joist supports and you’re on to a winner.
+Match this with highly durability substructure timbers (correctly treated to a Use Class 4 specification) with suitability spaced post and joist supports, whilst not forgetting that the fixings must be appropriate for outdoor use, and you’re on to a winner.

 Did you know that you can achieve a 30 or even 60 year service life (yes 60 is possible!) by specifying the right timber materials and specialist fixings suitable for long term use outdoors.